-6. Read books that focus on kindness and compassion.
-Choose picture books that teach kindness and compassion.
+6. Read books that teach empathy and kindness.
+Choose picture books that emphasize character qualities such as empathy and kindness.
 Read them out loud to all your kids.
-Talk about the character in the story, and how he showed kindness.
+Talk about the characters in the story, and how they showed kindness.
 Or what happened to the ones who were not.

 7. Read Bible stories that show kindness.
 Emphasize that God tells us to love our neighbor.
 That includes family and friends.
 Reinforce that you also love them and so does Jesus.
 Let them know how happy it makes Jesus when they do nice things for each other.
-This will really help you raise kind and compassionate kids.
+This is such a great idea on how to teach kindness and empathy to your kids.

 8. Positive reinforcement.
 Catch your kids doing something kind and compassionate.
 Make a big deal about it, even if it is small.
 Your other kids will hear it and want to get the same kind of praise too.
 Don’t forget to thank your children when they do nice things.